-To learn more or register for the Philip Shayman Parkinson’s Program, please contact Pnina Levermore, active adults program manager, at 813-291-2253 or pnina.levermore@jewishtampa.com.
+To learn more or register for the Tampa JCCs and Federation Parkinson’s Program, please contact Pnina Levermore, Director, Active Adults & Parkinson's Program, at 813-291-2253 or pnina.levermore@jewishtampa.com.

-The Philip Shayman Parkinson’s Program is a partnership between the Tampa JCCs & Federation, the University of South Florida Health Parkinson’s Disease and Movement Disorders Center, and Tampa General Hospital.
-The Program is generously supported by a Community Grant from the Parkinson’s Foundation.
-Currently, more than 300 Parkinson’s disease patients, caregivers and families in the Tampa Bay area engage with the Program each year.
+The Tampa JCCs & Federation's Parkinson’s Program is a partnership between the Tampa JCCs & Federation, the University of South Florida Health Parkinson’s Disease and Movement Disorders Center, and Tampa General Hospital.
+Currently, more than 400 participants with Parkinson’s disease, caregivers and families in the Tampa Bay area engage with the Program each year.

-The Philip Shayman Parkinson’s Program offers a wide variety of programs for people with Parkinson’s disease and their families, including:
+The Tampa JCCs & Federation's Parkinson's Program offers a wide variety of programs for people with Parkinson’s disease and their families, including:

 Thursdays, 12:00 PM (SBG – in person only)